Tech-at-DU/SPD-1.5-Engineering-Careers-2/README.md

 **Evaluation:**
 Using the Portfolio Product Rubric for the respective track

-### Quiz 1: Leadership Models & Warm Demander
+### Quiz 1: PMs & Communications

-**Quiz will take place on Mon, July 22**
+**Quiz will take place on June 11th**

-There will be a quiz on Leadership Models & Warm Demander.
+There will be a quiz on PMs & Communication.
 Expect there to be a mixture of multiple choice and free response questions.

 Quiz link will be distributed on the day of.

-### Quiz 2: PMs & Communications
+### Quiz 2: Leadership Models & Warm Demander

-**Quiz will take place on Wed, August 14**
+**Quiz will take place on June 25th**

-There will be a quiz on PMs & Communication.
+There will be a quiz on Leadership Models & Warm Demander.
 Expect there to be a mixture of multiple choice and free response questions.

 Quiz link will be distributed on the day of.

 ### Answering Behavioral Interview Questions (OPTIONAL!)